-- 4.2 Initial information reporting requirements for a matching service utility Sections 6.1(1) and 10.2(4) of the Instrument require any person or company that carries on or intends to carry on business as a matching service utility to deliver Form 24-101F3 to the securities regulatory authority.
-We will review Form 24-101F3 to determine whether the person or company that delivered the form is an appropriate person or company to act as a matching service utility for the Canadian capital markets.
-We will consider a number of factors when reviewing the form, including: - (a) the performance capability, standards and procedures for the transmission, processing and distribution of details of trades executed on behalf of institutional investors; - (b) whether market participants generally may obtain access to the facilities and services of the matching service utility on fair and reasonable terms; - (c) personnel qualifications; - (d) whether the matching service utility has sufficient financial resources for the proper performance of its functions; - (e) the existence of, and interoperability arrangements with, another entity performing a similar function for the same type of security; and - (f) the systems report referred to in section 6.5(b) of the Instrument. - 4.3 Change to significant information Under section 6.2 of the Instrument, a matching service utility is required to deliver to the securities regulatory authority an amendment to the information provided in Form 24-101F3 at least 45 days before implementing a significant change involving a matter set out in Form 24-101F3.
+- (a) the performance capability, standards and procedures for the transmission, processing and distribution of details of trades executed on behalf of institutional investors; - (b) whether market participants generally may obtain access to the facilities and services of the matching service utility on fair and reasonable terms; - (c) personnel qualifications; - (d) whether the matching service utility has sufficient financial resources for the proper performance of its functions; - (e) the existence of, and interoperability arrangements with, another entity performing a similar function for the same type of security; and - (f) the systems report referred to in section 6.5(b) of the Instrument.

+4.3 Change to Significant Information

+Under section 6.2 of the Instrument, a matching service utility is required to deliver to the securities regulatory authority an amendment to the information provided in Form 24-101F3 at least 45 days before implementing a significant change involving a matter set out in Form 24-101F3.
 In our view, a significant change includes a change to the information contained in the General Information items 1-10 and Exhibits A, B, E, G, I, J, O, P and Q of Form 24-101F3.

-4.4 Ongoing information reporting and other requirements applicable to a matching service utility
+4.4 Ongoing Information Reporting and other Requirements Applicable to a Matching Service Utility

 - (1) Ongoing quarterly information reporting requirements will allow us to monitor a matching service utility's operational performance and management of risk, the progress of interoperability in the market, and any negative impact on access to the markets.
-A matching service utility will also provide trade matching data (e.g., number of trades matched on T) and other information to us so that we can monitor industry compliance. - (2) Completed forms delivered by a matching service utility will provide useful information on whether it is: - (a) developing fair and reasonable linkages between its systems and the systems of any other matching service utility in Canada that, at a minimum, allow parties to executed trades that are processed through the systems of both matching service utilities to communicate through appropriate, effective interfaces; - (b) negotiating with other matching service utilities in Canada fair and reasonable charges and terms of payment for the use of interface services with respect to the sharing of trade and account information; and - (c) not unreasonably charging more for use of its facilities and services when one or more counterparties to trades are customers of other matching service utilities than the matching service utility would normally charge its customers for use of its facilities and services.
+A matching service utility will also provide trade matching data and other information to us so that we can monitor industry compliance. - (2) Completed forms delivered by a matching service utility will provide useful information on whether it is: - (a) developing fair and reasonable linkages between its systems and the systems of any other matching service utility in Canada that, at a minimum, allow parties to executed trades that are processed through the systems of both matching service utilities to communicate through appropriate, effective interfaces;

+- (b) negotiating with other matching service utilities in Canada fair and reasonable charges and terms of payment for the use of interface services with respect to the sharing of trade and account information; and - (c) not unreasonably charging more for use of its facilities and services when one or more counterparties to trades are customers of other matching service utilities than the matching service utility would normally charge its customers for use of its facilities and services.

-4.5 Capacity, integrity and security system requirements
+4.5 Capacity, Integrity and Security System Requirements